Where in the world does the Easter Bunny hop?

-If you really want to visit beautiful Russia soon, check out our Community and find the coolest people for your next adventure!
+If you really want to visit beautiful Russia soon, check out our community and find the coolest people for your next adventure!

 3. Florence in Italy

 You and your travel companions can expect unique and ancient traditions during the Easter holidays in Florence.
 The traditional events are scattered throughout the city, so Easter is literally everywhere you look in the Tuscan capital.
-The city’s most popular event is the "Explosion of the Cart".
+The city’s most popular event is the “Explosion of the Cart”.
 In this 350- year-old tradition, an elaborate wagon that stands three stories high is pulled through the streets of Florence to the Piazza del Duomo.
 When it reaches its destination, people start loading it with fireworks.
-Once it’s full, it is set ablaze and spectators eagerly wait for the big explosion.
+Once it’s full, it is set alight and spectators eagerly wait for the big explosion.
 If the fireworks show goes off smoothly, that means the region can expect a year of good harvests and successful business.

-If you're looking for a quieter Easter destination this year, you should consider going to Norway.
-Spending Easter in Norway won't only guarantee a nature fix, but you can also expect very unique Easter traditions that are completely different from customs in other Western countries.
+If you’re looking for a quieter Easter destination this year, you should consider going to Norway.
+Spending Easter in Norway will not only guarantee a nature fix, but you can also expect very unique Easter traditions that are completely different from other Western countries.
 When Norwegians think about Easter, most will think about crime TV shows and thriller novels.
 It is said that this pastime is so popular in Norway, that publishers specifically come out with special Easter thrillers, or Paakekrimmen.
-No one can really be sure why the shows and books about crime topic is so popular in Norway, but one theory is because during Easter, people have more time on their hands so they can focus on their hobby - to read books, and thrillers are often a go-to genre.
-Additionally, you can't get groceries, no one goes to school or works for an entire week straight.
+No one can really be sure why the shows and books about crime topic is so popular in Norway, but one theory is because during Easter, people have more time on their hands so they can focus on their hobby to read books, and thrillers are often a go-to genre.
+Additionally, you can’t get groceries, no one goes to school or works for an entire week straight.

-"Felizes Pascuas" is what you wish your friends and family in Mexico during Easter!
+“Felizes Pascuas” is what you wish your friends and family in Mexico during Easter!
 In this religious country, Easter is celebrated for almost 2 weeks, because it is the most sacred holiday.
 Throughout the country, the events are like fairs where indigenous and catholic traditions are mixed.
-That's why the streets are packed with colourful garlands and people playing music and dancing.
-Easter Bunnies and eggs are nowhere to be find.
+That’s why the streets are packed with colourful garlands and people playing music and dancing.
+Easter Bunnies and eggs are nowhere to be found.
 Despite this, all you choco-holics won’t be disappointed.
 The sweets in Mexico are hidden in the country’s famous piñatas!